moricicecilia-create/BANK-LOAN-APPROVAL-PREDICTION-/README.md

 - ROC Curve
 - AUC Score

-Since the dataset is imbalanced, accuracy alone is not enough to evaluate the models.
-For this reason, sensitivity, specificity, precision, and AUC were also considered.

 ## Main Results

 The Random Forest model achieved the best overall performance among the models tested.

 It showed strong results in terms of:
 - Accuracy
 - Specificity
 - Sensitivity